Master of Laws: Types of LL.M. degrees

-In Europe, LL.M. programs in European law are recently very popular, often referred to as LL.M.
+In Europe, LL.M. programs in European law are popular, often referred to as LL.M.
 Eur (Master of European Law).

-In the Netherlands and its former colonies, the title used was Meester in de Rechten (mr.).
-This title is still widely used in the Netherlands and Flanders (Belgium), especially by those who studied Dutch or Belgium law respectively.
+In the Netherlands, the title used is Meester in de Rechten (mr.) as well as in Flanders (Belgium), by those who studied Dutch or Belgian law respectively.

-Some LL.M. programs, particularly in the United States, and also in China, focus on teaching foreign lawyers the basic legal principles of the host country (a "comparative law" degree).
+Some LL.M. programs, particularly in the United States and China, focus on teaching foreign lawyers the basic legal principles of the host country.